yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 x_1 \\ x_2 \\ x_3 \\ ct
 \end{pmatrix}.$$

-Lorentz showed that when using these transformation equations, the basic formulas of electromagnetism hold in the same form in all inertial reference frames.
-Also, we can confirm that when the speed $v$ is very small compared to the speed of light $c$, $\gamma \to 1$, so it can be approximated by the Galilean transformation.
+Lorentz showed that when using this transformation equation, the basic formulas of electromagnetism hold in the same form in all inertial reference frames.
+Also, we can see that when the velocity $v$ is very small compared to the speed of light $c$, $\gamma \to 1$, so it can be approximated by the Galilean transformation.

 Generalizing to the case where the relative velocity of $S^\prime$ with respect to the inertial reference frame $S$ is $\vec{v}=v_x\hat{i}+v_y\hat{j}+v_z\hat{k}$, $\vec{\beta}=\vec{v}/c$, and the position vectors measured in the two reference frames are $\vec{x}=x_1\hat{i}+x_2\hat{j}+x_3\hat{k}$ and $\vec{x^\prime}=x_1^\prime\hat{i}+x_2^\prime\hat{j}+x_3^\prime\hat{k}$ respectively, the Lorentz transformation can be written as follows: